thehyve/transmart-packer/readme.md

  or composition of them to fetch keys ([[[[patient], diagnosis], biosource], biomaterial]) that will make it to the end result. e.g. Given the `CSR` study and query above only rows specific to `P2` and `P6` patients will end up to the result table such as `P2`, `D2`, `BS2`, `BM2`, ... row.
  Please note that keys do not have to be equals in length.
 A row gets selected if only part of keys matches. e.g. `P1` vs `P1`, `D1`

+## License
+Copyright &copy; 2019 The Hyve B.V.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the [GNU Affero General Public License](LICENSE) along with this program.
+If not, see https://www.gnu.org/licenses/.